ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/amp-managing-user-state.md

 The use of “`user_id`” here should be determined by what your analytics server expects to process and is not specifically tied to what you call the cookie that stores the identifier locally.

 <a id="task2"></a>
-### Task 2: For AMP pages, set up an identifier and send analytics pings by including Client ID replacement in amp-analytics pings
+### Task 2: For AMP pages, set up an identifier and send analytics pings by including Client ID replacement in [`amp-analytics`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-analytics.md', locale=doc.locale).url.path}}) pings

 Turning now to AMP pages, let's look at how you can establish and transmit an identifier for analytics.
 This will be applicable regardless of the context the AMP page is presented in, so this covers any AMP page on the publisher origin, served via an AMP cache, or displayed in AMP viewer.

 Through usage of features that require Client ID, AMP will do the “under the hood” work to generate and store client ID values and surface them to the features that require them.
-One of the principal features that can use AMP’s Client ID is [amp-analytics](https://www.ampproject.org/docs/reference/components/amp-analytics), which happens to be exactly what we’ll need to implement our analytics use case example.
+One of the principal features that can use AMP’s Client ID is [`amp-analytics`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-analytics.md', locale=doc.locale).url.path}}), which happens to be exactly what we’ll need to implement our analytics use case example.

-On AMP pages, construct an amp-analytics ping containing the Client ID:
+On AMP pages, construct an [`amp-analytics`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-analytics.md', locale=doc.locale).url.path}}) ping containing the Client ID:

 <table>
   <tr>
-    <td width="40%"><strong>amp-analytics configuration looks like:</strong></td>
+    <td width="40%"><strong>[`amp-analytics`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-analytics.md', locale=doc.locale).url.path}}) configuration looks like:</strong></td>
     <td width="60%"><code>https://analytics.example.com/ping?type=pageview&amp;user_id=${clientId(uid)}</code></td>
   </tr>
   <tr>